elkingarcia11/aqua-v2/README.md

 - **Multilingual Support**: Full localization for English, Spanish, French, Russian, Dutch, German, and Italian
 - **Smart Filtering**: User-friendly filtering system based on guest capacity, view type, bathrooms, and bedrooms
 - **Direct Booking**: "Book on Airbnb" buttons for each property with direct links
-- **Location Details**: Clear directions and location information with embedded Google Maps
+- **Location Details**: Clear directions and location information with integrated Google Maps
 - **Responsive Design**: Fully optimized for mobile, tablet, and desktop viewing
 - **Property Details**: Comprehensive information including amenities, commodities, and descriptions
 - **Community Section**: Information about the local area and attractions